igorkasyanchuk/active_storage_validations/README.md

 * validates if file(s) attached
 * validates content type
 * validates size of files
-* validates dimension of images/videos
+* validates dimension of images
 * validates number of uploaded files (min/max required)
 * validates aspect ratio (if square, portrait, landscape, is_16_9, ...)
 * validates if file can be processed by MiniMagick or Vips